AdalbertoLacruz/less_dart/README.md

   - If this is a problem use [less_node](https://pub.dartlang.org/packages/less_node).
   - Alternatively you can use 'Custom Functions' (see test/custom_functions_test.dart') from your dart program.
 - Added option `--banner=bannerfile.txt`.
+- Added directive `@options "--flags";`.
+Intended to be the first line in a less file/tag, acts globally.
+This directive let specify individual options in batch processing.
+Example: `@options "--strict-math=on --strict-units=on --include-path=test/data";`.
+- Modified directive `@plugin "lib";`. lib is the plugin name and must exist as dart code in the plugins directory.
+By now only `@plugin "less-plugin-advanced-color-functions";` is operative.

 ## Known issues